anthonyeft/Dino-Game-Internship-Project/README.md

 ## Add Your Features

 Now that you have the base game from the previous intern, read through the code and understand how the game works.
-You can go on [Pygame-CE Docs](https://pyga.me/docs/index.html) to learn more about the library.
+You can go to [Pygame-CE Docs](https://pyga.me/docs/index.html) to learn more about the library.

 Once you are familiar, begin adding your features to the game.
 Make sure to document well for any future interns who will take over your work!